clairebearz32bit/XkcdApp/README.md

 * You can use the arrow keys to increment/decrement the comic number.
 * Press enter to show the comic.
+* If you know the comic number, you can enter it.
+* You can also enter 0 to get the latest comic.

 ## FAQ
 **Question**: Why did you make this?